Evaluation of International Credentials

 - India, Pakistan, Bangladesh, Nepal: bachelor’s degree in engineering or medicine, master’s degree in all other fields Note: A three-year bachelor’s degree is not considered sufficient for graduate study at City College.
 The two-year master’s degree following the three-year bachelor’s degree from India is required.

 - Philippines: five-year bachelor’s degree or four-year bachelor’s degree plus one year of graduate work

 - Russian republics: university diploma requiring four-and-a-half to six years of study

 - Other Asian countries: university degree requiring four years of study

 Academic records from every postsecondary institution attended as a student should be submitted with your application.
 Academic records should give detailed information on the content and the quality of your performance, courses taken each year and grades received.
 The grading scale of the institution and your rank in class should be noted whenever possible.
 Official copies of diplomas or conferral statements on academic records must verify degrees.

 All academic records must be delivered in a sealed official envelope of the issuing institution.
 Original documents must bear the seal and signature of the Registrar or copies verified by a school administrative officer.

 If the institution does not issue records in English, original language records must be submitted with translations.
-All translations must be literal and complete versions of the original records (refer to the graduate application for the guidelines for official translation of documents).
+All translations must be literal and complete versions of the original records.
 All supporting material must be in English.